Susan Jane Colley: Biography

 Colley joined the faculty of Oberlin College in 1983 as an assistant professor.
 She was promoted to professor in 1995 and chaired the Department of Mathematics at Oberlin from 1994—1997 and again from 2011—2014.
-She was appointed the Andrew and Pauline Delaney Professor of Mathematics in 1999 and still holds that position.
+She was appointed the Andrew and Pauline Delaney Professor of Mathematics in 1999 and held that position for 26 years.

 Colley was on the board of editors of the Mathematical Association of America (MAA) publication The College Mathematics Journal from 2010 –2018.
 She served on the board of editors of the MAA publication Focus from 2011–2015.
 She became editor of the American Mathematical Monthly beginning in 2017; she was the first woman to hold this position.

-Colley is the author of the textbook Vector Calculus (Prentice Hall, 1997; 4th ed., Pearson, 2011).